 The Skimm is a daily news digest newsletter that caters to female millennials.

-The founder's aim to start the newsletter was to help people without any expertise in business, tech, or other current events to know more about the topics so they could talk confidently about those topics.
+The startup founder's aim to start the newsletter was to help people without any expertise in business, tech, or other current events to know more about the topics so they could talk confidently about those topics.

 Every email starts with a quote.
 We like that.